 Publishers within an organization can in addition create services based on data files that they upload.
 These hosted services run on an elastic infrastructure that is part of arcgis.com.

-Hosted services are REST-based geospatial services that are hosted within ArcGIS Online as opposed to being contained in an external ArcGIS Server.
+Hosted services are REST-based geospatial services that are hosted within ArcGIS Online or ArcGIS Enterprise.
 Hosted services support the ArcGIS REST API and appear similar to any other ArcGIS Server service to consumers.
 A hosted service (as well as any external ArcGIS Server service that is registered with ArcGIS Online/a portal) is represented by an item of the appropriate service type, for example a map service or feature service, within the portal.
 In both cases, the item within the portal representing the service contains the URL to the service endpoint.
 In the case of hosted services, the item represents the service, and deleting it will result in deleting the service.
 In the case of external services, the portal item represents a link to the service.

 The API for working with portals can be used either anonymously or with authentication.
 Anonymous users see an anonymous view of the portal.
 Authenticated users of the REST API see the view of the portal that applies to the authenticated user.